5 Ways to Get Your Credit on Track before the Holidays

 - By: Greenpath Financial Wellness

-FARMINGTON HILLS, Mich.
-(WJBK) – As we turn the calendar page to August, it’s hard to believe that more than half of 2015 has gone by.
-If you made a New Year’s resolution to clean up your finances, have you saved as much as you wanted?
+It’s hard to believe another year is coming to an end.
+If you made a New Year’s resolution to clean up your finances last year, have you saved as much as you wanted?
 Have you paid down any debt or has your debt actually increased?
-Here are five tips from GreenPath personal finance counselors to help you better understand your 2015 finances, and how you can get back on track, as the holidays approach.
+Here are five tips from GreenPath personal finance counselors to help you better understand your finances, and how you can get back on track, as the holidays approach.

 1. Take inventory.
 Are any major purchases on the horizon before the end of the year, like a vehicle, appliance or other big ticket item?
 If there are, start saving now.
 So often, when it is time to make a major purchase, it catches us off guard and we immediately turn to credit to pay for it.
 If your washing machine will need to be replaced in the coming months, try to set aside cash now.
 So when the time comes to replace it, you may be able to minimize the use of credit.